 You can learn more about each of these areas in our full version of the Tiny Habits summary.

-If you’re ready to start building your own tiny habits, do check out our full book summary bundle of the Tiny Habits summary.
+If you’re ready to start building your own tiny habits by learning the exact steps and considerations involved in the behavioral design process, do check out our full book summary bundle of the Tiny Habits summary.
 This includes an infographic, 14-page text summary, and a 23-minute audio summary.

 This is an extremely detailed book, where B.J Fogg presents many examples, exercises, and illustrations of his behavior design models.
 He also shares numerous stories about behavioral change, from flossing one’s teeth, to multiplying one’s income, to reducing stress in a hospital.
 The book ends with appendices including a script for teaching the Fogg Behavioral Model, flowcharts for the 3 phases of untangling unwanted behaviors, 32 ways to frame success, 100 ways to celebrate, and 300 tiny habit recipes.
 Feel free to get a copy of the book or visit tinyhabits.com for more resources.